vosaul/status.im/content/tutorials.md

 You can go to [https://test.status.im](https://test.status.im) to download for Android.
 At the time of writing, we’re out of invitations for Testflight, but you can sign up for early iOS access [on our website](http://status.im).

 <aside class="success">
- Please note that these documents are intended for the latest version of `status-dev-cli` and the nightly developer builds of Status itself.
-To update `status-dev-cli` please run `npm uninstall -g status-dev-cli` and then `npm i -g status-dev-cli`.
-Our nightly builds can be found [here](http://artifacts.status.im:8081/artifactory/nightlies-local/).
+ Please note that these documents are intended for the latest version of "status-dev-cli" and the nightly developer builds of Status itself.
+To update `status-dev-cli` please run "npm uninstall -g status-dev-cli" and then "npm i -g status-dev-cli".
+Our nightly builds can be found here: http://artifacts.status.im:8081/artifactory/nightlies-local/.
 </aside>

 If you don’t have a smartphone, or you only have an iPhone but want to get started right away, you can build Status yourself for either Android or iOS by following [these guidelines](https://wiki.status.im/contributing/development/building-status/).
 There, you will find instructions for installing an Android simulator, or starting up Status in the Xcode simulator.